Glue (TV series)

-Glue is a British television drama shown on E4.
+Glue is a British television drama series on E4.
 It was created and written by Jack Thorne.
 It began broadcasting from 15 September to 3 November 2014 and comprises eight episodes.
 The plot revolves around the friends of a 14-year-old boy, Cal Bray, who is found dead.
-The investigation to find the killer reveals their dark and dirty secrets, hidden behind the picture-perfect English countryside.
+The investigation to find the killer reveals their dark and dirty secrets, hidden behind the picture-perfect British countryside.

 Production

-The cast was announced on 2 April 2014 and filming took place in Berkshire.
+The cast was announced on 2 April 2014 and filming took place in Hungerford, England.